BarelyContained/TravelingSalesmanDijkstra/README.md

-- 👋 Hi, I’m @TravelingSalesmanDijkstra
+- 👋 Hi, I’m @BarelyContained (formerly known as TravelingSalesmanDijkstra)
-- 👀 I’m interested in creative coding
+- 👀 I’m not sure what I'm interested in
-- 🌱 I’m currently learning python turtle
+- 🌱 I’m currently learning XAB
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on building massive projects
-- 📫 How to reach me ...
+- 📫 How to reach me: via email?
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I can write upside down

 <!---
 TravelingSalesmanDijkstra/TravelingSalesmanDijkstra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.